 Ok, you finally found your spots.
 You know the locations you want to visit, but unless you live nearby, you may need to travel.
 Some people will just wait until they are visiting a city, while others will specifically book a trip to see these locations.

 Once you book flights and accommodation, what next?
 It’s time to figure out how to get around.
 The options will depend on where you are going.

 First, I generally plug in the locations into google maps, and figure out the best route.
 You don’t want to be crossing a city 6 or 7 times, which can be a big waste of time.
 Google can help you determine the shortest distances between locations.

 Next, decide on how to get around.
-In a city like New York or London, often public transportation is your best bet.
+In a city like New York or London, public transportation is your best bet.
 The easiest and fastest way to get around is to hop on a subway or bus.
 In other locations, the easiest option is to rent a car.
 Many locations can be outside cities, or in residential areas, and having a car will make it much easier to get around.
-If you aren’t comfortable driving, you can look into a taxi/uber/lyft to get around.
+If you aren’t comfortable driving, you can look into a taxi or Uber to get around.

 If you are visiting a residence, school, or other private property, don’t forget to be respectful.
 Check out my guidelines to help.

 So you’ve done it.
 You visited your location, grabbed some photos, and logged it into your memory.
 You now have bragging rights!
 But don’t forget to share your experience.
 Post on social media and share your photos and experience!
 Use hashtags so fans and location hunters can find your media and enjoy it!